Observation framework: Beyond the documentation about observing property changes

 Starting with iOS 26 lineup, we have the Observations API to achieve the life-time observations.

-, so if you are familiar with Swift’s Async Sequence, you know how to utilize this API to handle and operate the received values.
-Specifically, there’s an official Swift Package swift-async-algorithms that provides some operators like Map
+Actually, the Observations struct is an AsyncSequence, so if you are familiar with Swift’s Async Sequence, you know how to utilize this API to handle and operate the received values.
+Specifically, there’s an official Swift Package swift-async-algorithms that provides some operators like Map, CompatMap, Throttle and so on, just like the Combine does.

 Now, we can have a AsyncSequence-like throttle operation like this: